kszczyrbak/django-cars-api/README.md

 * Returns a set of cars made by Audi, sorted by their model name in ascending order.

  **Filtering param values are case insensitive, but match only the exact value - be wary of spelling mistakes!**

+ # Chosen technologies

+ ## Database
+ PostgreSQL - Pairs well with Django, also it's the db I'm most familiar with

+ ## Additional packages
+ Requests - Standard choice to perform HTTP requests for external API's Django-filter - Easy to use class-based filtering and ordering for viewsets Gunicorn - Popular choice for production WSGI servers WhiteNoise - Pairs well with Django, allows to serve static files easier in WSGI apps